dimadesu/android-rtmp-ingest/README.md

 #### New Termux session

 Keep MediaMTX running.
-Open new Termux terminal by swiping right from the left edge of the screen and tap `New session` button.
+Open new Termux terminal by swiping right from the left edge of the screen and tapping `New session` button.

 #### Phone's IP address